Motions for PCS annual delegate conference can only be submitted online.

 You will need to refer to guidance issued about your group conference as other options may be available but you are encouraged to use motions online to submit all motions.

-Subsequent to the publication of conference agendas Motions Online will again go live for the submission of Emergency Motions and References Back at 10am on Monday, 23 April Branches should note that any submissions received after the published deadline for each respective conference will be considered as received late and disregarded.
-The deadline for the receipt of EM’s & RB’s will be 3pm on Friday, 18 May.
+Subsequent to the publication of conference agendas Motions Online will again go live for the submission of Emergency Motions (EM) and References Back (RB) at 10am on Monday, 29 April Branches should note that any submissions received after the published deadline for each respective conference will be considered as received late and disregarded.
+For PCS annual delegate conference the deadline for the receipt of EMs and RBs is 3pm on Friday, 17 May.

 Motions online saves your elected standing orders committee, which oversees conference business, considerable time in the preparation process for conference agendas and helps offset cuts in facility time available to SOC members.